 Read more in our Americo Life Insurance Company Review

 American National offers level, graded and modified death benefit plans.
-Face amounts range from $2,000 to $50,000 for level, and to $25,000 for graded and modified death benefit plans.
+This insurance company offers face amounts from $2,000 to $50,000 for level, and up to $25,000 for graded and modified death benefit plans.
 The policy builds cash value that can be borrowed against and there is a terminal illness rider on all polices with face amounts of $25,000 or greater.

 Read more in our American National Life Insurance Company Review

 Assurity is a top no medical exam company.
-The company’s simplified level benefit plan is a great option for those looking for an affordable burial or final expense whole life insurance policy.
-Assurity’s whole life product provides whole life coverage that starts from day 1.
-Up to age 65 the face amount offered is between $5,000 to $50,000.
+Assurity's simplified level benefit plan is a great option for those looking for an affordable burial or final expense whole life insurance policy. this insurance company’s whole life product provides whole life coverage that starts from day 1.
+Up to age 65 the death benefit offered is between $5,000 to $50,000.
 From 66 to 80 the face amount offered is $5,000 to $25,000.

 Premiums and face amount stay the same for the life of the policy.
 The product is simplified issue permanent life insurance so there are some health questions that need to be answered.
 Assurity is a great option for people looking for a permanent final expense policy or burial insurance policy who are somewhat healthy (i.e. not currently being treated for cancer, heart disease, or liver disease).